 Applicants interested in dual degree programs must apply separately to both the School of Divinity and the appropriate graduate or professional program of interest.
-The School of Divinity has dual degree programs in Bioethics (MDiv/MA), Education (MDiv/MA), Counseling (MDiv/MA), Law (JD/MDiv), Sustainability (MDiv/MA), and MDiv/MA in Management Dual Degree Pathway.
+The School of Divinity has dual degree programs in Bioethics (MDiv/MA), Education (MDiv/MA), Counseling (MDiv/MA), Law (JD/MDiv), and Sustainability (MDiv/MA).
 Review the Programs of Study section of the Bulletin for requirements, program structures, and procedures related to dual programs.
 Acceptance into one of the programs does not guarantee acceptance into the other.